 Escape rooms have gained popularity in the last few years.
-The first escape room was created in Japan in 2007 and the phenomenon spread in the early 2010s to the point where escape rooms now operate in most cities around the world.
+The first escape room was created in Japan in 2007 and the phenomenon spread around the world in the early 2010s to the point where escape rooms now operate in most cities.
 Escape rooms are usually intended as a team effort where a group is locked in the room and have to decipher a series of clues to unlock the door before the allotted time is up.
 The game will usually be based around some theme and there is the frequent use of horror or abduction and imprisonment scenarios.

 This is one of no less than three films with the same title that came out around the same time.
 The others included Escape Room (2017) with a party trapped in a room with a demonic force unleashed from a box and Escape Room (2017), which had a group of friends trapped in a room by a psychopathic human agency.
 In addition, there was also the enterprisingly named No Escape Room (2018) and the subsequent No Escape (2020).
 Out of all of these, this version was the most high profile and the only one to receive an actual theatrical release.

 Escape Room comes from Adam Robitel, a former actor – he has a supporting role in 2001 Maniacs (2005) and sequel – who became director with the Found Footage possession film The Taking of Deborah Logan (2014).
 He wrote the screenplay for Paranormal Activity: The Ghost Dimension (2015) and then directed Insidious: The Last Key (2018).